 |LMEprecious Futures||Realised Variation Margin - (RVM)|

-Margin calculations are based on a two day liquidation period for both Exchange trades and OTC products and a 99% confidence interval.
+Margin calculations are based on a two day liquidation period and a 99% confidence interval.

 Margin versus collateral is monitored on a real time basis.
 Whilst LME Clear must reserve the right to call Members for additional collateral at any time that it deems necessary, it will adopt a tolerance based methodology for making intra-day margin calls.
 Thresholds will be set to determine when additional collateral needs to be provided.
 These thresholds may vary dependent on the credit rating of the Member.
 This approach will assist Members in their treasury management functions.